rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 built from Docker <strong>images</strong> in a <strong>binary repository</strong> (such as Nexus or Artifactory).
 The images are built by Docker reading <strong>Dockerfiles</strong> in a configuration source repository such as GitHub.

-Kubernetes is often abbreviated as "k8s", with 8 replacing the number of characters between k and s.

 Kubernetes is the ancient Greek word for people who pilot cargo ships -- "helmsman" in English.
 Thus the nautical references and why k8s experts are called "captain" and why associated products have nautical themes, such as "Helm".